Clark State Scholars

 Confidentiality

-In order for the Clark State Scholars program to provide a responsible and professional service to participants, it is necessary to ask Scholars, Scholars applicants, parents/guardians, school personnel, references, and other outside sources to provide information about the prospective participants and their families.
+In order for the Scholars program to provide a responsible and professional service to participants, it is necessary to ask Scholars, Scholars applicants, parents/guardians, school personnel, references, and other outside sources to provide information about the prospective participants and their families.
 These records are considered the property of the Foundation and are available only to program staff and to Foundation Board members as deemed necessary by the Board.

 Exceptions to this policy are as follows: